Texas A&M vs. Mississippi State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Texas A&M and its opponents have scored at least 47.5 points or more just once this year.
+- Texas A&M and its opponents have scored at least 46.5 points -- this matchup's point total -- only one time this season.

-- In 75% of Mississippi State's games this season (3/4), the teams combined to score more than Saturday's over/under of 47.5.
+- Mississippi State and its opponents have combined to score more than 46.5 points in three of four games this season.

-- Saturday's total is 4.6 points lower than the two team's combined 52.1 points per game average.
+- The combined points per game average of the two teams, 52.1, is 5.6 points greater than Saturday's over/under.

-- The 35.1 combined points per game that these two squads have allowed this season are 12.4 fewer than the 47.5 over/under in this contest.
+- The 35.1 combined points per game that these two squads have allowed this season are 11.4 fewer than the 46.5 total in this contest.

-- The average total in Aggies games this season is 51.9, 4.4 points more than Saturday's total of 47.5.
+- The Aggies and their opponents have scored an average of 51.9 points per game in 2021, 5.4 more than Saturday's total.

-- The 47.5-point total for this game is 9.3 points below the 56.8 points per game average total in Bulldogs games this season.
+- In 2021, games involving the Bulldogs have averaged a total of 56.8 points, 10.3 more than the set total in this contest.

 Texas A&M Stats and Trends

-- So far this season Texas A&M has two wins against the spread.
+- Texas A&M has two wins against the spread in four games this season.

-- The Aggies have covered the spread twice this season when favored by 9.5 points or more (in three chances).
+- The Aggies have been favored by 7 points or more three times this season and have covered the spread in two of them.

-- Texas A&M's games this year have not hit the over yet in five opportunities.
+- Texas A&M's games this year have not gone over the total in five opportunities.

+- The Aggies rack up 23.8 points per game, comparable to the 25.8 per contest the Bulldogs surrender.

-- Texas A&M is 2-0 against the spread and 2-0 overall this season when the team records more than 25.8 points.
+- Texas A&M is 2-0 against the spread and 2-0 overall this season when the team scores more than 25.8 points.

-- In games that Texas A&M amasses more than 323.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Texas A&M piles up more than 323.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Aggies have turned the ball over eight times this season, one more turnover than the Bulldogs have forced (7).
+- This year, the Aggies have turned the ball over eight times, one more than the Bulldogs' takeaways (7).

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.